 Dental Veneer Consultation

 The first step in any cosmetic dentistry process is a consultation.
 This is when you talk to the dentist about your goals to figure out the best plan for your smile.
-Instead of veneers, you may be better off with invisible braces and teeth whitening.
+Instead of veneers, you may be better off with clear aligners and teeth whitening.
 If you want veneers to fill a gap in your smile, cosmetic tooth bonding might do the trick.
 There are tons of options out there, and your dentist will give you insight into which one is best for you.

 The cosmetic dentist may create a model of your new teeth for you to look at.
 This will not be an exact depiction of the permanent veneers, but it will give you an idea of how your new teeth will appear.
 If you do not receive a physical model of your teeth (usually made of wax), you may see a digital illustration on the computer.